What Is Freelancing? How To Become A Freelancer? – The Actionable Guide

 Freelancing As A Career

 The rise of freelancers has resulted in the development of a new concept – the gig economy.
-In the gig economy, a person, instead of working for a single employer full-time and getting a fixed salary in return, works for multiple clients at his own terms and a price he thinks which is work deserves.
+In the gig economy, a person, instead of working for a single employer full-time and getting a fixed salary in return, works for multiple clients at his own terms and at a price he thinks his work deserves.